 The impact of our discoveries

-At the end of the day, we’re all here to make an impact – something that can start with discoveries made at the RGC.
+At the end of the day, we’re all here to make an impact – something that can start with discoveries made at RGC.

 Nonalcoholic Steatohepatitis (NASH)

 We found that genetic and therapeutic inhibition of ANGPTL3 in humans and in mice was associated with decreased levels of all three major lipid fractions and decreased odds of atherosclerotic cardiovascular disease.
 While the ANGPTL3 research program at Regeneron dates back to the 1990’s, this recent genetic validation from our RGC team has helped further our research efforts, which now includes Phase 3 clinical trials of an investigational medicine.
+Read the original announcement